-Jaime is a wife and mom of 3 (preschool to high school age), small business owner, avid reader, chief of the “home base” for her family, lapsed competitive swimmer, dog owner, amateur chef, gardener, and the primary parent during the week while her husband travels for work.
+Jaime is a wife and mom of 3 (kindergarten to high school age), small business owner, avid reader, chief of the “home base” for her family, lapsed competitive swimmer, dog owner, amateur chef, gardener, and the primary parent during the week while her husband travels for work.

 Born in Boulder, Colorado, Jaime grew up in the Denver metro area, moving around multiple times throughout her childhood.
 She attended two different elementary schools and three middle schools before attending Thornton High School and graduating from the International Baccalaureate Program there.
 A skinny, tall, gangly young girl, Jaime’s gymnastics career was cut short at the age of 7 when she dislocated her left elbow.
 Making the choice to stick with swimming, Jaime went on to compete for many years, leading her high school team to several district championships and some state appearances along the way.
 A fourth generation Colorado native, she attended the University of Denver, where she graduated in three years, majoring in International Studies, with concentrations in International Criminal Justice and Law, and International Security, with minors in Economics and Russian Language (which she uses exactly never now).